 Le Marais, or Jewish district, is a foodie destination for me as well as bakeries and boutique shopping.
 The Holocaust Museum is in this neighbourhood, and it contains powerfully emotional historical records.
 Lines and lines of falafel eating people line the streets of the Marais on a typical summer day, and Chez Marianne is the place where I go every time to enjoy authentic Jewish food.
 The falafel here is bar none but you can’t order it from the table, you have to stand in line with everyone else.
 I order the sampler plate with four or five choices so that I can try a little bit of everything.
 There are many bakeries in the Marais, including a Poilâne location, be sure to pop into a few if you like Jewish pastries.

-I have always loved visiting the Musée d’ Orsay, and the Picasso and Rodin museums.
-If you are interested in catacombs, the underground catacombes museum in Paris is quite something – be prepared to feel committed to staying underground for about 30 minutes, it took me a few deep breaths to adjust to the idea but the experience was interesting and unique.
+If you are interested in catacombs, the underground catacombes museum in Paris is quite something.
+Be prepared to stay underground for about 30 minutes.
+It took me a few deep breaths to adjust to the idea but the experience was interesting and unique.

 What to Eat in Paris